 Explore the intersections of what you enjoy with what might make a difference and what your community might enjoy attending.

-Join A Fashion Activist Group
+Join A Fashion Advocacy Group

 If you’re ready for a bigger commitment, consider joining a fashion activist group.
 These groups meet regularly and will require more time and energy than some of the one-off steps listed above.